mideind/Embla_iOS/README.md

 $ pod install
 ```

-Once installation is done, open `GreynirApp.xcworkspace` with Xcode and build.
+Once installation is done, open `Embla.xcworkspace` with Xcode and build.
 Alternatively, you can build an unsigned app binary by running the following command from the repository root:

 ```
 make